Firstyear/prd-blog/blog_source/2023/02/02/how_hype_will_turn_your_security_key_into_junk.rst

 I really don't want to have to juggle and maintain 10 to 15 yubikeys ...

 This is an awful user experience to put it mildly.
 People who choose to use security keys, now won't be able to due to passkeys resident key requirements.
+What will also confuse users is this comes on the tail of FIDO certified keys marketing with statements (which are true with non-resident keys) like:

+*Infinite key pair storage*

+*There is no limit to the number of accounts registered in [redacted] FIDO® Security Key.*

+To add further insult, an expressed goal of the Webauthn Work Group is that users should always be free to choose any authenticator they wish without penalty.
+Passkeys forcing key residency flies directly in the face of this.

-This leaves few authenticators which work properly in this passkey world.
+This leaves few authenticator types which will work properly in this passkey world.
 Apples own passkeys, Android passkeys, password managers that support webauthn, Windows with TPM 2.0, and Chromium based browsers on MacOS (because of how they use the touchid as a TPM).